-Jason, like most editors, spends many hours in a small, poorly lit room surrounded by sound waves.
+Jason, like most editors, spends many hours in a small, poorly lit room surroundied by sound waves.
 Light particles would only interfere with the sound’s journey from the speakers to his ears.
 Like a bat, what he lacks in sight he makes up for with tediously detailed hearing.
-He uses that bat-like hearing to sculpt & smooth recorded sound.
+He uses that bat-like hearing to sculpt and smooth recorded sound.
 This skill comes in handy when editing dialog; his foremost strength, but also is useful for audio mastering and mixing.
-Although some are born with such abilities, Jason had to train for many years, starting at Loyola Marymount University, graduating in 2004, and moving on to the full-time position of union dialog editor at Technicolor Sound in 2006.
+Although some are born with such abilities, Jason had to train for many years, starting at Loyola Marymount University, graduating in 2004, and moving on to the full-tme position of union dialog editor at Technicolor Sound in 2006.
 There, he works on a wide variety of TV shows and the occasional movie.
 He is proud to be a part of Empty Sea and their quest to make sound, sound good.
-Jason has won two MPSE Golden Reel Awards (2009, 2010 True Blood) and has been nominated for two Primetime Emmy Awards as well as three additional MPSE Golden Reel Awards!
+Jason has won a Primetime Emmy Award (2013 American Horror Story) and two MPSE Golden Reel Awards (2009, 2010 True Blood).
+He has also been nominated for two Primetime Emmy Awards as well as three additional MPSE Golden Reel Awards.

 Collin, at a young age, once listened to a movie with the volume at zero and declared it a “travesty beyond what these eyes have yet seen, what these ears have yet heard.”
 While his love for music and audio was evident at this early age, he did not truly embrace the auditory arts until he ventured to Los Angeles to attend Loyola Marymount University.
 Majoring in recording arts, Collin spent many hours in the secluded school basement, piecing together audio for student films, documentaries and DVD extras.
 After graduation, Collin became a sound designer at the Activision owned developer Treyarch, working on such games as Spider-Man 3, Quantum of Solace, Call of Duty: World at War, and, most recently, Call of Duty: Black Ops.
 Working on such high-profile projects have honed Collin’s skills to a point that, if said skills were physically manifested as a sword, Zatoichi himself would be frightened.
 Collin has been nominated for four MPSE Golden Reel Awards and is an avid lover of cheese.